 When ready to serve the rhubarb martini, fill a cocktail shaker with ice, add the syrup, vodka, and lime juice and shake vigorously!

 Vodka: Use a good high quality vodka for this beverage.
-Making the mistake of buying the cheapest vodka will make a difference in the flavor of your drink.

 - Use classic Monkfruit 1:1 in place of the sugar for a keto adult beverage.